 - Melt the butter and set it aside to cool.

 - Using an electric mixer combine the sugar substitute, melted butter, and the eggs.

 - Once this is combined add the sour cream.

-- Pour batter (note that it will be thick) into fully greased round cake pan or cast-iron skillet.
+- Spread batter (note that it will be thick) into a fully greased round cake pan or cast-iron skillet.